NIHR Development and Skills Enhancement - Round 7 Guidance Notes

 The National Institute for Health Research (NIHR) Academy is launching the Development and Skills Enhancement (DSE) award as part of the NIHR Fellowship Programme, funded by the Department of Health and Social Care.

 Awards will be 1 year maximum (in terms of NIHR funding) and may be taken up on a part time basis of between 50 and 100% whole time equivalent (WTE), however the maximum duration that NIHR will fund will still be 1 year regardless of WTE.
 There is an expectation that host organisations will match the level of support provided by NIHR.
-If the host is not able to match the level of support for the award the host support will be assessed as part of the application review process.
+If this is not the case then host support will be assessed as part of the application review process.

 Applicants should have been awarded their PhD by the time of starting the award and should be applying within 12 months of their previous NIHR award finishing.
-The award should not be used to develop an application for the next stage in the applicants’ career but rather be used to gain skills and experience which would benefit future applications and longer term career plans.
+The 12 month window is from when the round opens and not the closing date of the competition call for example individuals applying to Round 7 should have held an NIHR award that finished no later than 11 May 2020.
+The award should not be used to develop an application for the next stage in the applicant’s career but rather be used to gain skills and experience which would benefit future applications and longer term career plans.

 NIHR is particularly keen to see applications from people wishing to develop skills and experience in the following areas: